Skip to main content

 Proxy voting (including proxy advisors)

-Transition Research helps investors to check the credibility of corporate transition plans.
+Aims to help investors through use of transition research necessary to evaluate corporate transition plans.
 It covers assessing target alignment and evaluating corporate strategies and capital plans, helping to identify transition risks and opportunities.
 The group also develops guidance for investors to assess nature and biodiversity impacts and dependencies.
-Contact: Dan Gardiner

 Investor Strategies

-This group is developing the Climate Resilience Investment Framework (CRIF).
-It will follow Physical Climate Risk Methodology (PCRAM) developments, with investor expectations on physical climate risk data vendors planned for later in 2025.
-Contact: Saru Gupta
+Works to develop the Climate Resilience Investment Framework (CRIF) asset class guidance and integrates Physical Climate Risk Appraisal Methodology (PCRAM) into investor practices.
+It will create investor expectations on physical climate risk data providers planned for 2026.

 Climate solutions